 A good digital PR strategy should put your products in front of a relevant and interested audience.
 The more people who read about your products and click on your website, the more You will get leads, conversions and sales.

 How to create a digital PR strategy

-Very well, now that you understand what digital PR is and why you should do it too, it goes without saying that I won't leave you alone: here are some tips on how to implement an effective online PR strategy to gain visibility, recognition, and ultimately more leads and sales.
+Very well, now that you understand what digital PR is and why you should do it too, it goes without saying that I won't leave you alone: here are a few tips on how to implement an effective online PR strategy to gain visibility, recognition and, ultimately, more leads and sales.